Zhangerr/docket/README.md

 site at http://zhangerr.github.io/docket

-Nominated for app of the year
+Nominated for worst app of the year